ewa-edun/EcoBuddy_OLD/README.md

 - Ideal for individuals and students working on recycling projects.

 ### **3️⃣ Gamification & Leaderboard**
-- Users earn points for correctly sorting and dropping off waste.
 - Compete on a leaderboard to showcase sustainability efforts.
 - Points can be converted into phone data and cash rewards.